colepaws/colepawfig/README.md

 This is my personal Team Fortress 2 config built for maximum visibility, competitive integrity, and stability in mind.

 **NOTE:** This config is completely reliant on [Mastercomfig](https://mastercomfig.com), [Mastercomfigs settings](cfg/overrides/modules.cfg), and the provided [autoexec.cfg](cfg/overrides/autoexec.cfg).
 It's also recomended to use DirectX level 95 for stability, visibility, and compatibility with my config.
 You can use my [launch options](cfg/overrides/autoexec.cfg#L19), as they include the DirectX Level, resolution, optimizations, and security focused Launch Arguments.
+**Regarding the [config.cfg:](cfg/overrides/config.cfg)** This is probably going to have settings that change per commit, and that's not something to worry about.
+Loading in game will change and correctly set any values that might get all messed up, since my [autoexec.cfg](cfg/overrides/autoexec.cfg) does that.

 **Regaring Casual:** I have literally no idea what works and what doesn't with my config, be it mods or settings.
 I don't play casual so I'm not going to test anything, but be my guest.